MatthieuRu/energy-cross-border-flows/README.md

 ## Summary

-This repository included differentes packages to be able to run an application where user can vizualise the flow of energy between countries.
+This repository included differentes packages to be able to run an application where user can visualize the flow of energy between countries.
 The repository includes:

 - `scraper`: Scraper class to scrape the data using the [entsoe-library](https://github.com/EnergieID/entsoe-py)
-- `db_manager`: Database management classes with a api usinf [FastApi](https://fastapi.tiangolo.com/).
+- `db_manager`: Database management classes with an api using [FastApi](https://fastapi.tiangolo.com/).
 It also included a DockerFile, so it can be deploy locally or on a docker container.
 - `app`: The app has been developed in [dash](https://plotly.com/dash/).
-It also included a DockerFile, so it can be deploy locally or on a docker container.
+It also included a DockerFile, so it can be deployed locally or on a docker container.

 The design of the application is the following: